 We hope that you never need oral surgery.
-Even so, our dentists in Modesto, CA, are prepared to help when needed.
+Even so, our oral surgeons and dentists in Modesto, CA, are prepared to help when needed.

 One of the most common reasons for oral surgery is tooth removal.
 A vast majority of the time, we will recommend another procedure if there is any way to save all or part of a tooth.

 Yet, there are times when tooth removal is the best option for you and your oral health.

 Please plan a visit to Sierra Dental Care today if you are concerned about the condition of your teeth.
 You can call (209) 575-2400 or contact us online to request an appointment.

 We want your mouth to be as healthy as it can be … even if that means you have to lose a few teeth along the way.

 As dentists, we are in the business of helping people maintain their oral health.
 In general, that means keeping as many teeth as you can for as long as possible.